Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Data-Visualization-2.md

 Your deliverables for this assignment is a single web page that displays three data visualization built with HTML, CSS, and JS.
 Your page should be hosted on GitHub Pages.

+Each visualization should include a caption describing the data that is being displayed.

 Post a link to the progress tracker.

 ## Due Date